futurice/hemmo-backend/docs/userEndpoints.md

 This is documentation for the mobile-facing API.

-Users are required to register before accessing API endpoints.
+Children are required to register before accessing API endpoints.
 However, after registration, the received token can be used indefinitely and should be stored client side.
 If the token is lost, re-registration is required.

-## User registration
+## Child registration

-Registers a new user to the service.
+Registers a new child to the service.

 ```
-POST /register => POST /app/children
+POST /app/children

 payload {
   name: (String)